+The value of assets within the Fund can change due to changes in the credit quality of the individual issuer and also from changes in the values of other similar securities.
+This can affect the volatility of the Fund and its income.
+Fixed income securities are subject to default risk, which means that the credit issuer may default on interest payments, the repayment of capital or both.
 The main concentration of credit risk, to which the Fund is exposed, arises from the Fund's investment in debt securities.
-The Fund is also exposed to counterparty credit risk on derivative financial instruments, cash and cash equivalents, amounts due to/from brokers and other receivables.
+The Fund is also exposed to counterparty credit risk on derivative financial instruments, cash and cash equivalents, amounts due from brokers and other receivables.